andrewkhirita/mvx-winter-challenge/challenge-9/README.md

-# Challenge #9: Claim Tokens
+# Challenge #9: Claim Minted Tokens

 Script that allows users (wallets generated at challenge #1) to claims the already minted tokens

 ## Description

-This script interacts with the smart contract deployed at the address `erd1qqqqqqqqqqqqqpgqexvchcft04n883346yphv7mpfwy6klgg6dkqdsvezp`.
+This script interacts with the smart contract deployed at the address `erd1qqqqqqqqqqqqqpgqlaa66qc2uapx5ef79a4csqu2cgqpr0ty6dkqpl73p8`.
 The smart contract was deployed using one of the wallets generated in Challenge #1.

 If you want to use a different smart contract address, please refer to the "snow_sc" instructions for deploying your own contract.